Rufus For Real

 You Asked, I Answered

-Yep!
-These chicken taquitos are naturally gluten-free as long as you use certified gluten-free corn tortillas.
-Everything else in the recipe is already GF-friendly.
-Easy win.
+Yes—just use certified gluten-free corn tortillas.
+Everything else in the recipe is naturally gluten-free.

-Should I cook these taquitos in the oven or the air fryer?
+Should I use the oven or air fryer?

 You’ll Also Love